-(20-6) Build a Model: Lessee's Analysis
+Build a Model: Lessee's Analysis

-Start with the partial model in the file FM12 Ch 20 P06 Build a Model.xls at the textbook's Web site.
-As part of its overall plant modernization and cost reduction program, Western Fabrics' management has decided to install a new automated weaving loom.
+Start with the partial model in the file Ch18 P06 Build a Model.xls on the textbook's Web site.
+As part of its overall plant modernization and cost reduction program, Western Fabrics's management has decided to install a new automated weaving loom.
 In the capital budgeting analysis of this equipment, the IRR of the project was found to be 20% versus the project's required return of 12%.